 Claypool is a tiny town located in the state of Indiana.
-With a population of 398 people and just one neighborhood, Claypool is the 427th largest community in Indiana.
-Claypool has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 397 people and just one neighborhood, Claypool is the 427th largest community in Indiana.
+Much of the housing stock in Claypool was built prior to World War II, making it one of the older and more historic towns in the country.

-Claypool is a blue-collar town, with 43.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Claypool is generally considered to be a blue-collar town.
+43.50% of the Claypool workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Claypool is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Claypool who work in office and administrative support (24.86%), sales jobs (11.86%), and maintenance occupations (6.21%).

-The rate of college-level education in Claypool is quite a bit lower than the national average among all cities of 21.84%: just 12.50% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Claypool with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.50% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Claypool in 2022 was $26,479, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $105,916 for a family of four.
 However, Claypool contains both very wealthy and poor people as well.